mavryk-network/mavryk-protocol/docs/developer/python_environment.rst

 Python Environment
 ==================

-Octez uses Python to build this documentation website (:doc:`https://tezos.gitlab.io <../index>`) and for a limited set of utility scripts (although this latter usage of Python is deprecated).
+Mavkit uses Python to build this documentation website (https://tezos.gitlab.io) and for a limited set of utility scripts (although this latter usage of Python is deprecated).
 This page contains installation instructions for the Python environment.